 Deferred action is a technical way of saying that the beneficiary is protected from deportation.
 It’s a discretionary determination to defer removal action of an individual as an act of prosecutorial discretion.
 Individuals who receive deferred action will not be placed into removal proceedings or removed from the United States for a specified period of time.

 Typically, the U.S. Department of Homeland Security grants deferred action to individuals who are in removal proceedings, who have final orders of removal, or who have never been in removal proceedings.
 It’s a temporary status, and it can be revoked at any time.
-However, there is no direct path from deferred action to lawful permanent residence (green card) or to U.S. citizenship.
+However, there is no direct path to lawful permanent residence (green card) or to U.S. citizenship.

 Deferred Action for Childhood Arrivals